 Rebecca and I have managed to get the garden planted for the year.
 The contents of the garden vary each year to accommodate our personal tastes and also to ensure the larder remains full of good things to eat.
-This year the small garden (20′ × 20′) contains tomatoes, okra, and egg plants.
+One of the big things we wanted to do this year was install a new fence potentially made from aluminum.
+We are yet to do this but we have learned all about this and more from Illinois Fence Company.
+So, this year, the small garden (20′ × 20′) contains tomatoes, okra, and eggplants.
 Our tomato crop is a bit smaller this year at only twelve plants in the main garden (we also have two plants in the salad garden).

 Like many people, we use cages to hold our tomatoes.
 However, the somewhat strong winds in our area have a habit of knocking the tomato cages over and damaging the vines long before they’re through for the season.
 To prevent this from happening, I came up with a technique for enhancing the survivability of the cage setup using electric fence posts.
 Electric fence posts come in a number of forms–we prefer the 48″ metal variety that comes with a triangle of metal at the bottom.
 You push them into the ground with your foot and they hold relatively well for smaller loads.
 Each tomato cage requires one fence post as shown here:

 Place the posts so that they’ll oppose movement by the wind, so that little triangle at the bottom has the best chance of holding when the wind is high.
 The next step is to get the tomato cages in place.
 Put the upper ring (or third ring on a four-ring tomato cage) on the outside of the post and the second ring on the inside of the post so that the post is threaded through the tomato cage.
 Use cable ties to secure both rings to the post as shown here:

 You can clip off the excess cable tie using a side cutter pliers.
 The combination of tomato cage and electric fence post normally keeps everything in place, even in high winds.
 The completed setup looks like this: